devrajsinghrawat/foundry-course/ReadMe ToDo.md

 Imp Commands and Point -

+- We can analysis the contract storage (local or ether scan one) using `cast storage` command
+- We need to deploy our contract locally using `forge script script/DeployFundMe.s.sol --rpc-url $RPC_LOCAL --private-key $PK_LOCAL --broadcast` command
 - `forge test` to test the all test cases,
       - you can use additional -v flag for verbocity, more v you ll add more verbose it will be.
       - We can also add `--fork-url $RPC_FORK` which will execute the test case in that given network rpc context